Nursing Assistant Certified (NAC) Training with Clark College Economic & Community Development

 Related Clark College Online Healthcare Courses:

-Start with NAC and continue on to additional careers in Healthcare through Clark College online programs.
+Begin with CNA training (nursing assistant certified in the State of Washington) and continue on to additional careers in healthcare through Clark College's online programs: